berkgoksel/sysref/README.md

 ```

 ## TODO
+- Add argument for shorter output (no reference, no syscall number)
 - Provide HTML output
-- Support for ARM32, ARM64 and RISC-V
+- Support for RISC-V

 ## Acknowledgements
 For a long time, I checked the pages below for writing assembly.
 They are both great projects that will make your life